andymccutcheon/return-to-print/frontend/README.md

-# Return to Print Frontend
+# Receipt Me Frontend

-A Next.js 14 web application for the Return to Print thermal printer art installation.
+A Next.js 14 web application for the Receipt Me thermal printer art installation.
 Users can submit messages that are queued and printed on a thermal receipt printer.

 ## Features